ragdroid/ragdroid/README.md

 Garima Jain, also known as [**@ragdroid**](https://twitter.com/ragdroid) is a Senior Android Engineer at [Fueled](https://fueled.com/) Noida, where she builds awesome Android apps.
 She is also an international speaker and an active technical blogger.
 Before Fueled, she has worked with [Bharti Soft Bank](https://www.crunchbase.com/organization/bsb) (Hoppr, Hike).
 She is also a post-graduate from [IIT Jodhpur](http://iitj.ac.in/).

 ### Latest
- - Speaking at [Chicago Roboto, 2018](https://chicagoroboto.com/sessions/dagger-2-android-defeat-dahaka/) : *"Dagger 2 Android : Defeat the Dahaka"* on *13th April, 2018*
+ - Gave a talk at [Chicago Roboto, 2018](https://chicagoroboto.com/sessions/dagger-2-android-defeat-dahaka/) : *"Dagger 2 Android : Defeat the Dahaka"* on *13th April, 2018*
  - Gave a talk at [Droidcon Boston, 2018](https://speakerdeck.com/ragdroid/why-mvi-model-view-intent-the-curious-case-of-yet-another-pattern) : *"Why MVI? - Curious case of yet another pattern"* on *27th March, 2018*
  - Co-Organized [Droidcon Boston, 2018](http://www.droidcon-boston.com/) on *26th - 27th March, 2018*